A non-reciprocal model for morphogenesis in symbiosis

-To explore the generation of shape in our coarse-grained model, we place a single symbiont particle within interaction range of the host vesicle, and let the model organisms interact through the (non-)reciprocal pairwise forces in Eq.~(\ref{f1}).
+\textit{Morphologies in interaction with single symbiont.} To explore the generation of cell shape in our model, we first place a single symbiont within interaction range of the host vesicle, and let the organisms interact through the pairwise forces in Eq.~(\ref{f1}).
+We choose our model cells to have relative diameters $\sigma_h / \sigma_s\approx 6$, where $\sigma_h$ is the diameter of the model deformable cell.
 As the interaction is characterized by both $\varepsilon_{sh}$ and $\varepsilon_{hs}$, we fix a $\varepsilon_{ij}$ parameter as a reference, and vary the remaining $\varepsilon_{ji}$ to map out the parameter space.
-The emerging morphologies are summarized in Fig.~\ref{fig:fig3}A.
+The emerging morphologies are summarized in Fig.~\ref{fig:fig2}.